 So, sometimes when I have not found my ancestor through say Ancestry then I have tried my luck with FindMyPast.

-This has helped me on a number of occasions.
+This has helped me on several occasions.

-Of course it is your choice how you search for your family history records but I thought that I would share this tip with you.
+Of course, it is your choice how you search for your family history records but I thought that I would share this tip with you.

 Thank You and Please Leave A Comment